StackStorm/st2docs/docs/source/authentication.rst

 By default, the |st2| configuration file is located at ``/etc/st2/st2.conf``.
 The settings listed below are configured under the ``auth`` section in the configuration file.
 The service can be configured with different backends (i.e. PAM, LDAP, etc.) to handle authentication.
 If a backend is not specified, an htpasswd-compatible flat file authentication backend is used.
+In addition to the standard auth backend configuration, you may also configure SSO authentication and a dedicated backend for that separately.
+Currently only SAML2 is supported.

 We recommend that the service be configured to listen on https (``use_ssl`` option) and be accessible to st2 clients.